Blogger

 4. The website’s name should be easily remembered and easy to type.

-5. Try not to use the same name twice if you have several blogs.
+5. Avoid using the same name twice if you have several blogs.

 6. Try to choose a catchy name.